ccverak/carloscastellanos.dev/content/posts/2018-02-24-backpressure.md

 ### Conclusion

 * Be.
-Ware.
+Cautious.
 With.
 HTTP.
 Auto-Scaling.

-* Do some sort capacity management and planning of your system.
+* Do some sort of capacity management and planning of your system.

 * Use pull systems and back-pressure to prevent overwhelming downstream services.